fathym-deno/eac-runtime/docs/agentic-workflows/getting-started/TheAgent.md

 # Building the Agent: Frontend Chat Interface and Synaptic Circuit

-This guide walks through building an agent by connecting a chat interface to circuits.
-You’ll first integrate a **Thinky** chat interface into your frontend, and then build and enhance a **Synaptic circuit** that processes user input.
-Finally, we’ll upgrade the circuit to call a **Large Language Model (LLM)** for more advanced functionality.
+This guide outlines the process of building an intelligent agent by integrating a chat interface with backend circuits.
+The goal is to connect the frontend chat interface, powered by Thinky, to a series of Synaptic circuits that process user inputs.
+Initially, the circuit will return the input as-is, but we'll enhance this functionality by calling a Large Language Model (LLM) to provide dynamic, intelligent responses.
+By the end, you'll have a system capable of real-time interaction between the user and an LLM-driven backend.

 ## Part 1: Frontend Chat Interface (Web Runtime)